Go Back Email Link

 Sear the Salmon

-• Heat 4 tbsp olive oil in a large skillet over medium-high heat.
+• Heat 4 tablespoon olive oil in a large skillet over medium-high heat.

 Pouring oil into a hot black skillet, ready for cooking in a kitchen setting.